kosta/franzi/Readme.md

 ## Etymology

-`Franzi` is a bavarian nickname for the female version of the name Franz, the first name of Mr. Kafka.
+`Franzi` is a bavarian diminuitive nickname of the name Franz, the first name of Mr. Kafka.

 Also, when pronounced wrong, it sounds like 'frenzy', which I find a bit funny.